Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/aggregation.md

 ## Calculated Fields with IF Conditions

-Using a regular function (which needs an `expression`) with an `if-condition` means that the results you get need to meet a certain criteria, which will be defined within your condition.
+Using a regular function (which needs an `expression`) with an `if-condition` means that the results you get need to meet  certain criteria, which will be defined within your condition.

 ### Syntax